What is magnetism?

 Hysteresis curve (BH curve)

-Metals with magnetic properties
+Metals with magnetic properties.

-The ferrous metals include iron, cobalt and nickel.
+Ferrous metals include iron, cobalt and nickel.
 Due to its magnetic properties, gadolinium is sometimes also considered a ferrous metal.
 We consider all other metals to be non-ferrous metals.

 Ferrous metals play an important economic role.
-This stems not from their scarcity, but rather from their abundance.
+This stems not from their scarcity, rather from their abundance.
 This has led to the development of innumerable technical applications.
 The economic value of ferrous metals is determined by their quantity.
 In contrast, the value of non-ferrous metals, which are much less abundant, is determined by their quality: there is little available and demand is high.

 The consequences of residual magnetism can be problematic or even very costly.
 A nut that clings to the end of a screwdriver is handy, but two products that stick together in a mould disrupt production, resulting in financial losses.
 Other possible consequences of undesired magnetism: a coarse surface after galvanization, welds that only adhere on one side, rapid wear of bearings, or metal chips that stick to the parts.

-Loss of magnetic properties
+Loss of magnetic properties.

-This loss can not be repaired = irreversible.
+This loss cannot be repaired = irreversible.

-Magnetism, generated by an electric current
+Magnetism, generated by an electric current.

 Electromagnetism is generated by an electric current.
 In essence, all magnetism is caused by either rotating or revolving electrical charges in eddy currents.